 The pork Martini serves many needs on many levels!
-In these pomo days, when old formulas are reborn with futile twists for our fickle, fin-de-siècle tastes, the meat cocktail stands out above wobbly, cranberry-tainted attempts at bar trendiness.
-When one abandons the olive garnish for that of a pork-rind wedge, the pork Martini merges the flavors of the working class with that of wealthier ones, bridging social strata.
+In these pomo days, when old formulas are reborn with futile twists for our fickle tastes, the meat cocktail stands out above cranberry-tainted attempts at bar trendiness.
+This Martini, abandoning the olive garnish for that of a pork-rind wedge, bridges social strata by merging the flavors of the working class with that of wealthier ones.
 It has the humanitarian goal of bettering the nutrition of alcoholics, offering protein for those who prefer their lunches liquid: since meat digests longer, it will both inebriate and offer nutrients for longer periods!
 It will open new markets to pork consumption, adding American jobs to every level of the meat-industrial complex.
 And, finally, it looks really weird.

 To begin the quest, approximately three ounces each of: